webpack/webpack.js.org/src/content/configuration/devtool.md

 W> It still exposes filenames and structure for decompiling, but it doesn't expose the original code.

-T> When using the `uglifyjs-webpack-plugin` you must provide the `sourceMap: true` option to enable SourceMap support.
+T> If the default webpack `minimizer` has been overridden (such as to customise the `terser-webpack-plugin` options), make sure to configure its replacement with `sourceMap: true` to enable SourceMap support.